 Background

 In the early morning hours of February 2, 1995, Stephen and his wife Trina were out drinking at a local casino.
 Around closing time, Trina tried to drive herself and Stephen home in their car.
 The roads were very icy and the car fishtailed going around a corner.
 Driscoll, a law enforcement officer with Butte-Silver Bow County, stopped the car.
-Trina admitted that she had been drinking, but because she did not appear intoxicated or exhibit any of the usual symptoms or behaviors of intoxication, Driscoll concluded that he had no probable cause to arrest her for DUI.
-Due to the fact that both Trina and Stephen had been drinking and because of the condition of the roads, Driscoll told them to park the car.
-Trina refused Driscoll's offer of a ride home insisting that she would call a friend.
+Trina admitted that she had been drinking, but because she did

 Trina began walking home while Stephen hung around the car.
 After realizing that Driscoll was keeping an eye on the car to prevent them from driving off, Stephen decided to walk home as well.
-Two witnesses observed Trina as she was walking and recounted later that she appeared to have no problems in that respect.
+Two witnesses observed Trina as she was walking and recounted later that she appeared to be having no problems in that respect.
 Within half an hour, Trina was struck and killed by a motorist.
-Both Trina's and the motorist's blood alcohol levels were determined to be well over .20.
+Both Trina‘s and the motorist‘s blood alcohol levels were determined to be well over .20.

-The County argued on the basis of Montana case law that it had no duty to Trina because there was no probable cause to arrest; that there was no "special duty" because there was no special relationship between Driscoll and Trina; and that Driscoll had the benefit of the defense of qualified immunity.
+The County argued on the basis of Montana case law that it had no duty to Trina because there was no probable cause to arrest; that there was no “special duty” because there was no special relationship between Driscoll and Trina; and that Driscoll had the benefit of the defense of qualified immunity.
 It also argued that there was no basis for the § 1983 action because Trina had not been deprived of any constitutional right, privilege or immunity and, on the basis of DeShaney v.
-Winnebago Cty, Soc.
+Winnebago Cty.
+Soc.
 Servs.
 Dept. (1989), 489 U.S. 189, 109 S.Ct.
 998, 103 L.Ed.2d 249, the Fourteenth Amendment does not require the State to protect life, liberty and property of its citizens against private actors, absent a special relationship.

 In his motion for reconsideration, Stephen contended that,